 |

-The IRS does not recognize an LLC as a classification for federal tax purposes.
+The IRS does not recognize a Limited Liability Company as a classification for federal tax purposes.

-Georgia LLC members can elect for the IRS to tax the LLC as a sole proprietorship, partnership, C Corporation, or S Corporation.
+Georgia LLC Members can elect for the IRS to tax the LLC as a sole proprietorship, partnership, C Corporation, or S Corporation.

 This decision may be made after the Georgia LLC is created.

-If a single member Georgia LLC does not declare a tax classification it is taxed the same as a sole
+If a single Member Georgia LLC does not declare a tax classification it is taxed the same as a sole

 proprietorship.

-A multiple member Georgia LLC that does not declare a tax classification is taxed as a general partnership.
+A multiple Member Georgia LLC that does not declare a tax classification is taxed as a general partnership.

 More specific federal LLC tax information can be found at the